 Unfortunately we cannot realistically expect every medical product that comes to market to be safe.
 FDA approval does not mean that a product cannot cause harm.
 Calls for changes in the laws required for evaluating drugs and medical devices may have fallen on deaf ears.
 Until an overhaul in the system occurs, patients should also rely on their own research before making a decision to use mesh or any other medical device or drug.

 Having a surgical mesh implanted into your body is not something to do without a fair amount of research.
 Doctors continue to use mesh, and unfortunately patients may continue to experience complications..

 If your doctor is suggesting that you have a surgical mesh implant, do not consent to the surgery until you have done your research.
 If you have received a hernia mesh implant and are experiencing complications, we are here for you.
-Reach out to our team of experienced attorneys for information on how we may be able to help.
+Reach out to our team of experienced Charlotte defective medical devices lawyers for information on how we may be able to help.